mlflow/mlflow/docs/source/quickstart_drilldown.rst

 Python library options
 **********************

-Rather the default MLflow library, you can install the following optional libraries:
+Rather than the default MLflow library, you can install the following variations:

 .. list-table::
    :widths: 10 20 70